oracle/truffleruby/doc/user/compatibility.md

 As with `ObjectSpace`, we would recommend that you do not use this in the inner loop of your production application.

+#### Backtraces

+Throwing exceptions, and other operations which need to create a backtrace, are slower than on MRI.
+This is because we have to undo optimizations that we have applied to run your Ruby code fast in order to recreate the backtrace entries.
+We wouldn't recommend using exceptions for control flow on any implementation of Ruby anyway.

+To help alleviate this problem in some cases backtraces are automatically disabled where we dynamically detect that they probably won't be used.
+See the `-Xbacktraces.omit_unused` option.

 ## C Extension Compatibility

 #### Identifiers may be macros or functions